the1lab/1lab/src/Cat/CartesianClosed/Solver.lagda.md

 function for these.
 Note that since this is a *meta*program, our syntax for morphisms does not need to actually respect the laws of a CCC (i.e. it does not need to be a higher inductive type).
-It's just a big *indexed* inductive type with constructors for all the 'primitive' morphism formers for a [[terminal object]], [[products]], and [[exponential objects]], with an additional constructor for *morphisms from the base category*.
+It's just a big *indexed* inductive type with constructors for all the "primitive" morphism formers for a [[terminal object]], [[products]], and [[exponential objects]], with an additional constructor for *morphisms from the base category*.